yeduk3/Mini-Translator/README.md

 Paste it into lib/main.dart

-Then, a cuty mini translator is yours!
+Then, a cuty wisp is yours!

 ---